law973/recipe-page/README.md

 ### What I learned

-I learned how to create unordered lists with bullet points that are vertically centered relative even when list items span multiple lines (as opposed to using the default bullet points that line up with the first line of a list item).
+I learned how to create unordered lists with bullet points that are vertically centered even when list items span multiple lines (as opposed to using the default bullet points that line up with the first line of a list item).

 Changing the display style for the list items of an unordered list removes their default display style (list-item), which in turn removes the default bullet points.
-With the new display style, flex, items (and hence the new bullet point) can then be aligned to the center.
+With the new display style, flex, items (and hence the new bullet point) can then be aligned to the center:

 ```css
 ul li {